Remote Keyless Entry Systems

 are extremely small.

 send status information back to the user.
-Some models use a small screen on the fob to
+These systems often have a small screen on the fob that informs the user about fluid levels, tire pressure, windows status (up/down/broken), door status (open/closed),

 diagnostic data, and lock status.